Absolute NZ Jobs - South Island

 Working in New Zealand

-For those selecting the working holiday option, your trip doesn't end here!
+Your trip doesn't end here!
 You get full support in finding the perfect working holiday job for you - which can be in any part of NZ (not just the South Island!).
 We set up a bank account, sim card, tax number and more to make your job search as seamless as possible.

 Download the trip notes to find out more about the itinerary, the paid work support and types of jobs available on this amazing programme!